 As mentioned before this game is fast-paced and quite similar to games like Quake or Unreal Tournament.
 The movement of Dirty Bomb allows you to jump of walls two times successively, rapidly increasing your speed in the process.
 Not only does this make you less predictable to enemies but it also allows you to climb up to elevated points or take shortcuts.
 A lot of these spots are spread throughout the maps, so learning the movement is a base element that separates good from very good players.

 - Double / Triple Jump: Look slightly in direction of a wall, then jump again.
 You can do this twice in quick succession.

 - Long Jump (coil jump): Run, quickly press crouch then jump for a longer more speedier jump.
 Quick classes like Nova or Proxy will get boosted quite a bit by this.

-Always keep in mind that your walking speed is greatly influenced by the weapon you are currently holding, so take out your melee weapon whenever possible (e.g. at each respawn) to get back into the action more quickly.
+Always keep in mind that your walking speed is greatly influenced by the weapon you are currently holding, so take out your melee weapon (usually 3-key) whenever possible – including at respawn – to get back into the action more quickly.
 Switching to the knife also allows you to jump wider gaps or get out of a risky situation more quickly if need be.
-Learning the map layouts and practicing specific jumps or unexpected paths can also give you an edge over the enemy.
+Learning the map layouts and practicing specific jumps or unexpected paths can also give you an edge over the enemy, as only few players tend to look up to elevated spots.
 Many players simply do not expect flanks or unexpected angles (i.e. a Bushwacker turret placed at an elevated point) which can give you the game-deciding seconds in a firefight.